A thirteen-year-long broadband view of BL Lac: Abstract

 \section{Abstract}

-We report optical, ultraviolet, X-ray and $\gamma$-ray observations of BL Lac objects prototype BL Lacertae carried out over a period of nearly 13 years, between 2008 and 2021.
+We present the results of an extensive analysis of the optical, ultraviolet, X-ray and $\gamma$-ray data collected from the observations of the BL Lac objects prototype BL Lacertae carried out over a period of nearly 13 years, between August 2008 and March 2021.
 The source is characterized by strongly variable emission at all frequencies, often accompanied by spectral changes.
-In the $\gamma$-ray band several prominent flares have been detected, the largest one reaching the flux of $F_{\rm \gamma}(>196.7\: {\rm MeV})=(4.39\pm1.01)\times10^{-6}\:{\rm photon\:cm^{-2}\:s^{-1}}$, corresponding to the isotropic luminosity of $\simeq10^{47}\:{\rm erg\:s^{-1}}$.
-At the time of the first major X-ray flare, on MJD 56268.65, a traditional harder-when-brighter trend was observed.
-During the brightest flare, which occurred on MJD 59128.18, the source instead exhibited a softer-when-brighter trend due to a shift of the synchrotron peak to $10^{16}$ Hz, well into the HBL domain.
-The widely changing multi-wavelength emission of BL Lacertae was investigated by fitting one-zone and two-zone leptonic models to 520 high-quality and quasi-simultaneous broad-band spectral energy distributions.
-The HBL behaviour observed during the brightest X-ray flare is interpreted as due to the emergence of synchrotron emission from freshly accelerated particles in a second emission zone.
+In the $\gamma$-ray band several prominent flares have been detected, the largest one reaching the flux of $F_{\rm \gamma}(>196.7\: {\rm MeV})=(4.39\pm1.01)\times10^{-6}\:{\rm photon\:cm^{-2}\:s^{-1}}$.
+The X-ray spectral variability of the source during the brightest flare on MJD 59128.18 (06 October 2020) was characterized by a softer-when-brighter trend due to a shift of the synchrotron peak to $\sim 10^{16}$ Hz, well into the HBL domain.
+The widely changing multiwavelength emission of BL Lacertae was systematically investigated by fitting leptonic models that include synchrotron self-Compton and external Compton components to 511 high-quality and quasi-simultaneous broad-band spectral energy distributions (SEDs).
+The majority of selected SEDs can be adequately fitted within a one-zone model with reasonable parameters.
+Only 46 SEDs with soft and bright X-ray spectra and when the source was observed in very high energy $\gamma$-ray bands can be explained in a two-zone leptonic scenario.
+The HBL behaviour observed during the brightest X-ray flare is interpreted as due to the emergence of synchrotron emission from freshly accelerated particles in a second emission zone located beyond the broad line region.